-- Insert the tension strap into the tension strap clamp and the metal spring, see Fig. 6.25 and Fig. 6.26. - Position the clasp, the tension strap clamp and the metal spring on the pipe, see Fig. 6.24: - on a horizontal pipe, mount the tension strap clamp on the side of the pipe, if possible - mount the metal spring opposite to the tension strap clamp
+- Insert the tension strap into the tension strap clamp and the metal spring, see Fig. 6.18 and Fig. 6.19. - Position the clasp, the tension strap clamp and the metal spring on the pipe, see Fig. 6.17: - on a horizontal pipe, mount the tension strap clamp laterally to the pipe, if possible - mount the metal spring opposite to the tension strap clamp